phantomics/april/README.md

 ### (set)

-Set is the workhorse of Apex parameters, allowing you to configure your Apex instance in many ways.
+(set) is the workhorse of Apex parameters, allowing you to configure your Apex instance in many ways.
 The most common sub-parameter passed via (set) is (:state).
 To wit:

 ```
 * (apex (set (:state :count-from 1